 Cognito’s Hosted UI is another feature.
 You simply enable the feature, and a page for your users to log in becomes available.
 You now have a page that conforms to the most recent OAuth standards with minimal effort.
 The disadvantage of this approach is that the customizability and styling options for the page are rather limited.

 Preparing for job interviews?
-Take a look at the most asked questions on AWS!
+Take a look at the most asked AWS Interview questions and answer!

 Cognito User Pool

 In Amazon Cognito, a user pool is similar to a user directory.
 Your users can sign in to your web or mobile app using it.
 Users can also sign in via social identity providers such as Google, Facebook, Amazon, Apple, and SAML identity providers.

 The user pool provides the following services:

 - Customizable web UI to sign-up users that is built-in.

 - Social sign-in with Facebook, Google, Amazon, and Apple, as well as sign-in with SAML identity providers from your user pool.

 - Multi-factor authentication (MFA), checks for compromised credentials, account takeover protection, and phone and email verification are all security features.